Database

 Return a DataFrame with the simulation data calling simulationsTableFromQuery with those keyword arguments.

-• T can be any Simulation, Monad, Sampling, Trial, or any array (or vector) of such.
+• Simulation, Monad, Sampling, Trial, any array (or vector) of such, or any number of such objects.

 • If omitted, creates a DataFrame for all the simulations.